nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Table of Contents
 {:toc}

-ClientConnect is a client-management app for tech-savvy insurance agents to **manage clients’ in the midst of massive lists of clients that have various needs and priorities**.
+ClientConnect is a client-management app for tech-savvy insurance agents to **manage clients in the midst of massive lists of clients that have various needs and priorities**.

 Are you a fast typer?
 ClientConnect can get your client management tasks done faster than traditional GUI apps.